 While most commonly thought about in its flower form, cannabis can be made into concentrated extracts for topical application, oral ingestion, and smoking.
 These come in many varieties and are used in many different ways, but three different forms currently dominate the general understanding of what makes up a cannabis concentrate.

-Kief is the pollin that is collected from the flower.
+Kief is the pollen that is collected from the flower.
 This is the simplest of all concentrates, it comes as a loose powder or sometimes as a sandy, pressed brick.
 This is what most people think of when the word “Hash” is mentioned, although crafting hash is a more delicate process than harvesting kief.
 It consists of (mostly) the trichome of the plant, which is where most of the cannabinoids (including THC) are made.
 This is made from either dry sieving the plant over screens (many grinders have a feature like this) or by using water or ice and some agitation to knock loose trichomes.

-This is an extract that uses a solevent, usually alcohol or something like olive oil, to strip the cannabinoids from the plant matter.
+This is an extract that uses a solvent, usually alcohol or something like olive oil, to strip the cannabinoids from the plant matter.
 This is great for oral or topical applications.
-Usually only a few drops are needed under the tongue, or a little bit rubbed on the troubled areas of the body to get the desired effect.
+Usually, only a few drops are needed under the tongue, or a little bit rubbed on the troubled areas of the body to get the desired effect.
 Orally consumed tincture is more quickly absorbed in your body, making it easier to dose than a lot of solid edibles.

 Butane Hash Oil (BHO)